wso2/docs-is/en/identity-server/next/docs/deploy/get-started/install.md

 <td><p><strong>Web Browser*</strong></p></td>
 <td><div class="content-wrapper">
 <ul>
-<li>To access the product's Management Console, the Web Browser must be JavaScript enabled to take full advantage of the Management console.</li>
+<li>To access the product's Console, the Web Browser must be JavaScript enabled to take full advantage of the console.</li>
 </ul>
 <div class="admonition note">
 <p><strong>Note:</strong> On Windows Server 2003, you must not go below the medium security level in Internet Explorer 6.x.</p>